mclancy96/phase-3-realistic-mock-code-challenge-concert-venue/README.md

 - `Venue#concert_on(date)`

   - takes a `date` (string) as an argument and creates a new `performance` associated with this venue
-  - the performance should have `song_title` of "Check, check.. test, test", `duration` of 30 (soundcheck time), and be associated with the first artist in the database
+  - the performance should have `song_title` of "Check, check.. test, test", `duration` of 30 (soundcheck time), and be associated with the first artist in the database (using `Artist.first`)
   - returns the newly created performance

 - `Venue.most_performances`
   - returns the `Venue` instance that has hosted the most performances
+  - uses ActiveRecord methods to join with performances, group by venue, order by count descending, and return the first result
   - in the case of a tie, return the venue that appears first in the database

 #### Artist